 During the 20th century our world was thrust into a massive technological revolution, with new developments and discoveries being made at a pace never before experienced by humankind.
 Our parents took full advantage of the conveniences of these technologies, blissfully unaware that their newfound ‘luxury’ lifestyle came with a heavy price tag for the planet and for future generations.

 Toward the end of the century, scientific revelations awoke the world to the harsh realities of fossil fuel exhaustion, ozone depletion and global warming.
 It became increasingly clear that very few activities associated with new technologies are sustainable without the conservation of resources or the pursuit of more ecologically friendly and carbon-neutral alternatives.

 Green criteria require industries to uplift, integrate and educate local communities, ensuring they experience direct economic benefits from tourism activities and are in no way negatively impacted.
-The Nomad African Trust is an example of a tourism organization which is successfully implementing strategies which focus on planet, people & prosperity.
-Their initiatives include: reducing population growth through family planning & education, focusing on the needs of rural areas, creation of jobs through tourism activities, integration of communities through skills development as well as active involvement in animal breeding programmes, relocation projects & anti-poaching campaigns.
+The Nomad African Trust is an example of a tourism organization which is successfully implementing strategies which focus on planet, people and prosperity.
+Their initiatives include: reducing population growth through family planning and education, focusing on the needs of rural areas, creation of jobs through tourism activities, integration of communities through skills development as well as active involvement in animal breeding programmes, relocation projects and anti-poaching campaigns.

 In addition to this, South Africa has a seemingly infinite selection of outdoor activities which have always been of interest to tourists wanting to escape the European winter.